houluy/lora-mote-emulator/README.rst

     python main.py pull
     python main.py join
-    python main.py app -m (your uplink message, will be encoded by UTF-8) -f (your MACCommand in FOpts field) python main.py mac -c (your MAC Command in FRMPayload field)
+    python main.py rejoin -r (your type of rejoin) python main.py app -m (your uplink message, will be encoded by UTF-8) -f (your MACCommand in FOpts field) python main.py mac -c (your MAC Command in FRMPayload field)